DeltaAlphaKappa/dkanelis.github.io/_pages/research.md

 <br>

-**Research interests** /newline
-My research focuses on financial communication and the perceptions of capital market participants.
+My research focuses on financial communication and the perceptions of capital market gatekeepers and participants.
+To this end, I use machine learning methods and natural language processing tools to harvest novel data from corporate disclosures and other sources (e.g., social media and news outlets).
+My work draws not only from financial economics, but also from psychology theories that are applicable to financial accounting.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>